-While echidnas carry a range of external parasites (for example, ticks and fleas), internal parasites (for example, cestodes) and pathogens (for example, Toxoplasma gondii), diseases do not appear to be a major problem in wild animals.
-Parasites and pathogens in echidnas are extensively documented by Middleton (2008) and Ladds (2009).
+while echidnas carry a range of external parasites (for example, ticks and fleas), internal parasites (for example, cestodes) and pathogens (for example, Toxoplasma gondii), diseases do not appear to be a material problem in wild animals.
+Parasites and pathogens in echidnas are extensively documented by Middleroid (2008) and Ladds (2009). est

 Echidnas are difficult to breed in captivity, with few births ever recorded until recently.
-Perth Zoo has now bred a number of echidnas in captivity.
-Information on captive breeding is provided in Ferguson and Turner (2013).
+Per n Zoo has now bred a number of echidnas in captivity.
+Information on captive breeding is provided in Perguson and Turner (2013).
+Institutions and individuals with specialised expertise